agormp/sumt/README.md

   --basename NAME       base name of output files (default: derived from input file)

 Estimation of node depths for clock trees:
-  --meandepth           set node depths to mean node depth observed for that clade (and branch
+  --meandepth           set node depth for each clade to mean node depth observed for that clade
-                        lengths are then based on these depths).
+                        among input trees (and branch lengths are then based on these depths).
                         NOTE 1: only meaningful if input trees are estimated using clock model.
-NOTE 2: automatically forces tree to be rooted with --rootmaxfreq.
-NOTE 3: default for MCC trees, but needs to be set for other summary types (con, all, mbc)
+                        NOTE 2: will only work if all clades in tree have been observed at least once among input trees - the option will therefore fail for some rootings.

 Other options:
   --autow               automatically assign file weights based on tree counts, so all files have